General Overview of Investigation

 This process is intuitive to use, as it mimics the way our brains ‘think’.
 When we discover something interesting, we instinctively need to know how this occurred or to what it is connected.
 Using Investigation, we can simply click on an Element to discover context and reveal this information.

-From the Global App Bar in ADC, select the Investigation option to reveal a login screen.
+From the Global App Bar in ADI, select the Investigation option to reveal a login screen.

-Enter your ADC credentials and click the ‘Sign in’ button
+Enter your ADI credentials and click the ‘Sign in’ button

 Introduction to using Investigation